wp-fail2ban/docs/defines/constants/WP_FAIL2BAN_EX_LOG_REFERER.rst

    * :ref:`WP_FAIL2BAN_EX_LOG_HEADERS`
    * :ref:`WP_FAIL2BAN_EX_LOG_USER_AGENT`

+.. rubric:: History
+.. versionadded:: 4.3.0

+.. rubric:: Footnotes
 .. [#] The misspelling of "referer" is intentional and matches the HTTP specification where it was originally misspelled.